moneybird/i18n-workflow/README.md

 ### Check missing translations

 In a development environment, it is advisable to add translations for keys as soon as possible.
-The `bin/check_missing_translations` script checks the contents of `config/missing_translations.yml` and will print an error when the file is not empty.
+The `bundle exec check_missing_translations` script checks the contents of `config/missing_translations.yml` and will print an error when the file is not empty.
 The script will return a proper exit code based on the outcome, making the script very usable in continuous integration.